-This posts covers the best scenic spots, beaches and viewpoints on a drive around Lake Tahoe.
+This post covers the best scenic spots, beaches, and viewpoints on a drive around Lake Tahoe.
 We’ll tackle the Nevada side of the lake first!

 I am sure most of us have over planned for a trip.
 During the research phase, we prepare and gather pages and pages of things to do, places to visit and dishes to eat.
 Then, when reality hits, we are able to cover maybe a third (if we are lucky) of the original intent.

 Have to confess I am guilty of over planning.
-To my defense, I have improved with the years.
+To my defense, I have improved over the years.
 My last couple of trips have been fluid and relaxed.

 Yes, I have heard tons of times about how big the lake is.
 However, you do not understand the real measure of this place until you set your eyes on it for the first time.